How to use your benefits

 - Explore your care options – Understand when and where to receive different types of care.

-- Get to know your plan's benefits – Learn about your drug coverage, our claims process, and costs for services.
+- Get to know your plan benefits – Learn about your drug coverage, the claims process, and costs for services.

 - Take advantage of your member perks – Your plan comes with a set of great perks to help you achieve your True Health.

 The Providence Care Management team will help you better understand your health so you can take an active role in improving it.
 Whether you need help understanding a new diagnosis or assistance navigating options for a diagnosis that has been affecting one’s life for a long time, Providence Care Management is here to help.

 Care management services are voluntary, open to all Providence Health Plan members, and available at no cost.
 Members may self-refer into the program or be referred by providers, caregivers, hospital discharge planners or as a result from a recent hospital stay or diagnosis.
 See a list of conditions supported by Providence Care Management and learn more about the resources available to you based on your specific condition.
 You may also call Providence Care Management at 800-662-1121 (TTY: 711) Monday through Friday, 8 a.m. to 5 p.m.
 (Pacific Time), or email firstname.lastname@example.org to learn more and/or seek assistance.